IP Network Connection

 Each Network Interface in the system needs to be given its unique ID-number and unique IP-address.
 This is done via the program “Network Interface Setup”.
 Read more here about the settings.

-The operator PC needs to have a unique ID-number in the system, but does not need a fixed IP-address.
+The dispatcher PC also needs to have a unique ID-number in the system, but does not need a fixed IP-address.

 System example with two